-Battlesbridge welcomes well behaved dogs on a lead, dogs are allowed in the outside areas but please bear in mind that most shops are not suitable for dogs and do not allow them.
+Battlesbridge welcomes well behaved dogs on a lead, dogs are allowed in the majority of the shops but please bear in mind that the Old Granary building is not suitable for dogs and does not allow them for safety reasons.

 Battlesbridge, located at the tidal reach of the River Crouch, has had a long history with the river that divides it.